shdlabs/SSTorytime/src/README.md

 the adjacency matrix, and search all categories, but for other purposes than assembling, it is useful to maintain this denormalization.

-## Graph Lookups
+## Graph Lookups in memory

-Here is a list of procedures for obtaining references to Node and Link data.
+Here is a list of procedures for obtaining references to Node and Link data in computer (Golang) memory.
+In the database, it's better to use indexing on the channel variable to optimize this.

 ### Lookup a Node with its text by NodePtr